pyericz/promise-lua/README.md

 end, function (reason)
     -- rejected with reason
 end)

+-- Equivalent to
+local p = ... -- p is a Promise object p:thenCall(function (value)
+    -- resolved with value
+end)
+:catch(function (reason)
+    -- rejected with reason
+end)
 ```

 Since `thenCall` returns a new Promise object, you can chain multiple `thenCall` as following: